Geeksltd/MSharp.Docs/Domain/Properties.md

 Having such calculated properties allows developers to write more concrete code, eliminating the redundancy of code and making it easier to manage changes.

-FOR EXAMPLE: In above scenario, if you do not use a calculated property and concatenate the First and Last Name of Member on different modules or pages instead, If at a later date you need to show “Middle Name” in “Full Name” of member , it will be much more difficult and time consuming to change it on each module rather simply updating the Calculated Property.
+FOR EXAMPLE: In above scenario, if you do not use a calculated property and concatenate the First and Last Name of Member on different modules or pages instead, If at a later date you need to show "Middle Name" in "Full Name" of member , it will be much more difficult and time consuming to change it on each module rather simply updating the Calculated Property.

 > **Note:** A calculated property must not contain complex calculations because this is not the intended purpose of entity behaviours.
 It is always recommended to implement Methods / Functions for such complex calculations.